Senura-Peiris/Ai-Video/README.md

 # Ai-Video
 I created an animation video using AI tools like.
-Klingai, chatgpt, leonardo.ai and CapCut
+Klingai, chatgpt, leonardo.ai and CapCut.
+Here is the steps:
 01. Chatgpt:
     Create your own story using chatgpt.create scripts for the image scenes.
 Link : https://chatgpt.com/
     ![image alt](https://github.com/Senura-Peiris/Ai-Video/blob/main/chatgpt%20image.png)